asuryoprabowo/asuryoprabowo.github.io/_pages/research.md

 ===
 Climate change as policy agenda: Evidence from Indonesia

+Indonesia's new capital: financial and political dimensions  (with Thomas Pepinsky)

 Climate finance in developing countries (with Komla Dzigbede)

-Financial and political dimensions in Indonesia's new capital (with Thomas Pepinsky)